anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 bool
 ----

 :code:`bool(yes,no,maybe)` - boolean value will be converted to :code:`yes`, :code:`no` or :code:`maybe`.
 You can specify your own value for each state.
 The last parameter is optional.
+You can use it if your bool value can be null.

 Examples
 ~~~~~~~~